wp-plugins/juicedmetrics/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-JuicedMetrics integration is a website analytics reporting tool to improve sales.
+Juiced Metrics integration is a website analytics reporting tool to improve sales.

 Get started in minutes because instillation simple.
 You can create report to see where you conversion funnels are lacking.
 By selecting your Wordpress pages you can see where sales cycle or lead funnel are falling short.
 Trackable pages can be created to follow how traffic is reacting so you know immediately what needs to be improved..
 This will show you which pages are working and which need help.
 By knowing information like this it can help you gain more sales by applying more emphasis on what is broken so you can fix your weakest links!

 == Description ==

-JuicedMetrics with Wordpress integration reports and presents the traffic to your site, the analytics of what they do so you can tune your sales process, your page content, to reach your target market and convert prospects into customers.
+Juiced Metrics with Wordpress integration reports and presents the traffic to your site, the analytics of what they do so you can tune your sales process, your page content, to reach your target market and convert prospects into customers.
 This is a must have utility for anyone using Wordpress.

 == Installation ==